 Colorado also boasts some of the most scenic hot springs if you’re okay with a short hike.
 Places like Conundrum, Piedra River, and Rainbow offer the full mountainside experience with forest surrounding pools that put you at one with nature.
 Situated southwest of Kremmling, Radium is one of the more frequented hike-to springs, since the hike isn’t too arduous.

 There are many additional undeveloped hot springs, most of which are on private land and therefore inaccessible.
 Some are riverside and reachable by boat.
 Rafting expeditions often will visit one if there’s an opportunity to.
 Whitewater Rafting LLC out of Glenwood Springs includes a stop at remote hot springs on the Colorado River.

 Clothing-optional nude Colorado hot springs

-Tucked away in Colorado’s Sun Belt, Desert Reef is a nudist friendly springs, however, only females and couples are admitted, no single males.
+Tucked away in Colorado’s Sun Belt, Desert Reef is a nudist-friendly spring, however, only females and couples are admitted, no single males.
 Another Cañon City neighbor, Dakota, is clothing optional, except on Tuesdays when bathing suits are required.

 Deep and high into the woods between Aspen and Crested Butte lies Conundrum, where trekkers often go sans suit.
-Rainbow is another long hike to a clothing optional springs in the forest.
+Rainbow is another long hike to a clothing-optional spring in the forest.
 Although a much shorter hike, Piedra River is also clothing optional.
 Take all this with caution because the rules aren’t posted at places like these.